microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDirSyncConfiguration.md

                         500 enabledForCount
 ```

-This command gets directory synchronization settings by TenantId.
+This example gets directory synchronization settings by TenantId.

 - `-TenantId` Parameter specifies the unique ID of the tenant to perform the operation on.